El Salvador culture. Getting to know Salvadoran Culture.

 Salvadoran Music

 The Folkloric music of El Salvador is Marimba.
-This music gets played in combination with classical Salvadoran dances to show the culture of El Salvador.
+This music is played in combination with classical Salvadoran dances to show the culture of El Salvador.

 Chanchona music and Zafacaite are other Salvadoran music played in small municipalities.
 Chanchona is an upbeat style of music that describes life in the countryside.
 Zafacaite is a fast-paced musical rhythm played by a duo or trio with a guitar, accordion, and violin.

-Salvadorans love to dance; therefore, cumbia, salsa, and other tropical sounds are the preferred choice at home and during celebrations.
+Salvadorans love to dance; therefore, cumbia, salsa, and other tropical sounds are the preferred choices at home and during celebrations.

 Sports in El Salvador

-Salvadorans are passionate about soccer; this sport is the primary sport played and watched in El Salvador.
-Baseball and basketball are becoming quite popular in the country.
+Salvadorans are passionate about soccer, which is the primary sport played and watched in El Salvador.
+Baseball and basketball are becoming quite popular but far apart from soccer.

 Alianza, Fas, and Aguila are three of the most popular teams in El Salvador; they play in the El Salvador Soccer First Division or Primera Division de Futbol de El Salvador in Spanish.